yifanwu0909/Interview-Prep/SQL_Questions.md

 [Back to TOC](#SQL-Questions)

-## Explain the Difference Between DDL and DML?
+## Difference Between DDL and DML?
 - DDL stands for Data Definition language whereas, DML is called Data Manipulation Language.
 - DDL creates a schema with some constraints.
 DML adds, retrieves or updates the data in that schema.
 - DDL defines the column attribute of the table.
 DML provides the row attribute of the table.